MikeDigitize/Getting_Started_With_TDD/README.md

 ```

-We'll continue to work with the principle of testing at volume to give higher confidence when testing random numbers.

 And the tests go red.

 We have duplicates!

-Time to put some checks in that niumbers we're adding into the array aren't already there.
+Time to put a check in place to make sure the numbers we're adding into the array aren't already there.

 ```javascript
 drawEuroMillions() {